<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Thomas Newman

 Athlete development occurs at the individual level.
 Training intensities, volumes, and frequencies are highly sensitive variables that change daily.
 This report provides an excellent platform for conversation with head coaches and position coaches about an individual's status.
-This report is ideal for the "how are they doing?" conversations.
+This report is ideal for the "How are they doing?" conversations.
 This report provides a framework and context to answer this question precisely.
 Especially during in-season training cycles, training objectives can feel like everything needs to get better all at once, and it should have happened yesterday.
-This frantic one size fits all approach, which typically results in higher intensities than required, doesn't typically lead to optimal long-term development – you can’t bake a cake in half the time by doubling the heat.
+This frantic one-size-fits-all approach, which typically results in higher intensities than required, doesn't typically lead to optimal long-term development – you can’t bake a cake in half the time by doubling the heat.
 This report allows every shareholder a voice to articulate what is most important for the short term and clarify its impact on the long-term success of the individual.
 Once all parties agree on the training emphasis and the length of the training block, the report will automatically update, allowing near-real-time insight for all parties involved.
 I would recommend that teams design a template for this report to individually monitor someone's progress through a block and one template designed as a safety net team-wide to ensure outputs aren't developed at the determinant of known safe loading strategies.

 Potential Metrics for Strength Plan - Things we would expect to improve over time